schollz/internorns/README.md

 ## Documentation

-1. first you can choose an editor - maiden, visual studio code, and vim are all great options. see below for how to get started.
+start the internorns script.

-2. then open up `dust/code/internorns/getting-started.lua` and follow the tutorial.
+then choose an editor - maiden, visual studio code, and vim are all great options. see below for how to get started.

-3. copy-paste things from `getting-started.lua` to formulate your own composition.
+then open up `dust/data/internorns/getting-started.lua` and follow the tutorial.

 ### maiden